TeamDev-IP/JxBrowser-QuickStart-Gradle-Compose/README.md

-# JxBrowser in Compose Gradle Project
+# JxBrowser in Compose Gradle project

 This example demonstrates how to configure a Gradle project with JxBrowser to embed a Compose `BrowserView` widget into a Compose desktop application to display web pages.

-## Download the Project
+## Download the project

 Clone this repository using the following command: